dylan-lang/opendylan/documentation/getting-started-cli/source/environment-variables.rst

     Controls where to look for registry entries to find libraries.
 See :doc:`source-registries`.

-    Defaults to looking for a directory named ``registry`` in the current directory.
+    Defaults to looking for a directory named ``registry`` in the current directory, plus in the Open Dylan internal registry.

 ``OPEN_DYLAN_USER_ROOT``:
     The directory where build output is placed.
     This is the 'user root'.

     On Windows, see :doc:`windows`.
-On all other platforms, this defaults to the directory ``_build`` in the current directory.
+On all other platforms, this defaults to ``./_build``.

 ``OPEN_DYLAN_USER_BUILD``:
     The directory within the 'user root' where